There are two common home security company scams home burglars are currently using to gain access to your home.

 Burglars pose as telemarketers representing a home security company.
 They call you to ask questions about your home security to find out if you are vulnerable.

-If you get a call like this, tell them you have a monitored home security and security camera system.
+If you get a call like this, tell them you have a monitored home security system connected to a monitoring center and security camera system.
 Thank them for their call and promptly hang up.

 If either of these things happen to you, it’s wise to report the situation to your local authorities.